Chaoqi: The Legend of Guanyin

-The Legend of Guanyin aside, in the past, the poor often depended on eating Guanyin clay to survive during the famine; this kind of clay can satisfy their hunger, but cannot be digested and absorbed by the human body.
-After eating, it will have bloating and make it difficult to defecate.
-Eating is not fatal; although you won't be hungry, people still die because of lack of nutrition.
-During the famine years, because of eating Guanyin clay, the belly was bloated and unable to defecate, and countless people were suffocated to death.

 Health value and hazards

-Chaoqi fried with a unique soil called Guanyin Clay, also called Kaolinite, a kind of Bentonite.
+Chaoqi is fried with Guanyin clay, also called kaolinite, which is a kind of bentonite.
 This dirt is found at Loess Plateau, Shanxi.
-It is a kind of medicinal material recorded in Compendium of Materia Medica.
-In the past, it was called Bai'e (白堊).
-Kaolinite contains the element of calcium, which is good for people's bones and blood pressure.
-The main benefits include promoting adolescents' skeleton growth, relieving osteoporosis, and concreting blood to lower blood pressure.
-Guanyin Clay can also draw out impurities and improve the immunity of the human's gut and stomach because the clay has adhesiveness, enabling the adhesion of the impurities in the human's body before they get discharged.
-The process of removing hazardous substances improves people's immunity.
-Chaoqi can also cure diarrhea and nausea thanks to the binding effect of Guanyin Clay.
-However, if people overeat Guanyin Clay, it will lead to indigestion and become a poison because this clay is indigestible.
+It is a kind of traditional medicinal material recorded in Compendium of Materia Medica.
+In the past, it was called Bai'e (白堊). kaolinite contains the element of calcium, which is good for bone health and blood pressure.
+Guanyin clay can also draw out impurities and improve the immunity of the human's gut and stomach because the clay has adhesiveness, enabling the adhesion of the impurities in the human's body before they get discharged.
+Chaoqi can reduce diarrhea and nausea thanks to the binding effect of Guanyin clay.
+However, Guanyin clay is indigestible and poisonous at high doses.

-Chaoqi only uses a small quantity of Guanyin Clay and is heated at a high temperature so that Chaoqi is said to be beneficial to people's health.
+Chaoqi only uses a small quantity of Guanyin clay.
+However, the poor often depended on eating Guanyin clay to survive during the Great Chinese Famine.
+This kind of clay could satisfy their hunger, but cannot be digested and absorbed by the human body.
+Enough consumption lead to bloating and make it difficult to defecate.
+It can also cause malnutrition.
+During famines, countless people suffocated to death due to gastrointestinal issues arising from eating Guanyin clay.